On the Viability of Monocular Depth Pre-training for Semantic Segmentation: Experiments

 \figd{figures/plots} \fWidD{0.24\textwidth}

+We first cover an extensive collection of controlled experiments and ablations to gain insights into the main hypothesis.
+We specifically conduct experiments under the \emph{few-shot} setting, where only a small amount of labels are available for fine-tuning, to highlight the role of pre-training.

+{\bf KITTI~\cite{KITTI}} contains 93000 video frames for depth training with 200 densely annotated images for semantic segmentation.
+Segmentation results are evaluated by mean IoU (mIoU) and pixel-level accuracy (P.Acc).
+We randomly choose a small training set of 16 images and limit data augmentation to horizontal flips to highlight the impact of pre-training, except for Fig.~\ref{fig:trainsize} where we test on different training set partitions.
+We use Monodepth2 \cite{monodepth2} for depth pre-training.
+For semantic segmentation, we replace the last layer of the decoder with a fully connected layer, using the finest scale of the multi-scale output.
+We test on ResNet18 and ResNet50 encoders due to their compatibility with various network architectures and widely public-available pre-trained models.
+Fig.~\ref{fig:diagram} summarizes our experimental setup and Tab.~\ref{tab:results} summarizes the outcomes.
+In all cases, depth pre-training improves segmentation accuracy.

 {\bf Full model. } Fig.~\ref{fig:comparison} shows the evolution of training loss and model accuracy.
 Depth pre-training outperforms ImageNet and random initialization.
 ImageNet pre-training slightly improves over random initialization on ResNet18, but shows almost identical performance to random initialization on ResNet50.
 Depth also speeds up training, taking $\sim 5000$ iterations to converge, while ImageNet takes 15000 to 20000.
-Similar results are also observed for full-resolution images (Appendix \ref{sec:appendixkittiresults}).
+Similar results on full-resolution are deferred to the Supp.
+Mat.

-{\bf Different training set size.} Fig.~\ref{fig:trainsize} shows that depth pre-training improves final segmentation scores over all dataset partitions.
-When training samples increase (e.g 128), ImageNet and depth pre-training (from random initialization) are comparable to random initialization, but depth pre-training initialized with ImageNet yields the best results.
+{\bf Different training set size.} Fig.~\ref{fig:trainsize} shows that depth pre-training improves final segmentation scores over all dataset partitions (with ResNet 18).
+When training samples increase (\eg 128), ImageNet and depth pre-training (from random initialization) are comparable to random initialization, but depth pre-training initialized with ImageNet yields the best results.

+{\bf Different forms of depth supervision.} Pre-training quality depends on the source of supervision.
+Training on monocular videos involves minimizing reprojection error, which requires joint estimation of depth and pose.
+Since pose estimation relies on sufficiently distinctive textures (large eigenvalues of the structure tensor of image gradients), the supervision signal is sparse.
+Conversely, with stereo images, one may omit the pose network when training.
+With depth sensors, training losses minimize error w.r.t. dense or semi-dense measured depth, offering stronger supervision.
+Tab.~\ref{tab:supervision} shows that supervising with Lidar is the best, followed by stereo, and monocular video -- all improving over ImageNet.

-\figd{figures/suppmat} \fWidD{0.22\textwidth}
+\figd{figures/suppmat} \fWidD{0.24\textwidth}